-Our investment team, including our in-house research team and investment managers, are responsible for monitoring investee companies.
-This occurs through visiting companies' facilities, meeting management, attending industry conferences, alongside using an expert network of specialists to gain additional insight.
+Our Investment team, including our in-house Research team, investment managers and fund managers, are responsible for monitoring investee issuers.
+This occurs through conducting ongoing research, visiting companies' facilities, meeting management, attending industry conferences, alongside using an expert network of specialists to gain additional insight.

-We conduct periodic research driven by news flow, company results and performance indicators.
-All formal communication from our investees, including company results and press releases, is monitored on a daily basis by our investment team.
-We also subscribe to third-party research in order to supplement our underlying coverage of investee companies, which includes ESG research providers, expert networks and broker research.
+We conduct periodic research driven by news flow, issuers results and performance indicators.
+Formal communication from our investees, including results and press releases, is monitored on a daily basis by our Investment team.
+We also subscribe to third-party research providers in order to supplement our underlying coverage of investees, which includes ESG research providers, expert networks and broker research.

-At our monthly Equity Committee meeting, the firm's main equity holdings are reviewed and discussed by our investment team.
-Holdings in other asset classes are similarly reviewed on a rolling basis.
-As well as understanding the fundamental drivers and valuation of each company we invest in, we also review ESG issues and, for our main holdings, we monitor the resolutions put forward at company annual general meetings (AGM) and extraordinary general meetings (EGM).
+Our core holdings are reviewed and discussed by our investment team on a regular basis.
+As well as understanding the fundamental drivers and valuation of each issuer we invest in, we also review ESG issues and, for our core holdings, we monitor the resolutions put forward at company annual general meetings (AGM) and extraordinary general meetings (EGM).